 A common reason for data loss on any Windows version (including Windows 10/11), is accidentally formatting a hard drive while there was important data on it.
 But, there’s no need to fret because if you act swiftly, you can still recover this data and essentially unformat the hard drive.
-Use the guide below to familiarize yourself with the process and safely recover data from an accidentally formatted hard drive.
+Use the guide below to familiarize yourself with the process and safely undo a hard drive format, recovering data from an accidentally purged HD.

 In this article, we use the term ‘unformat’ to refer to data recovery after formatting a hard drive.
 Therefore, yes, it is completely possible to unformat an HDD.
 But, the success and chances of recovering files from a formatted hard drive will depend on two primary factors: